-I live in a military town, most of my friends are Army wives, most of the people I know here have a connection to the military in one way or another.
+I live in a military town, and many of the people I know here have a connection to the military in one way or another.
 That means that when there is a government shutdown, most of the people around here have to deal with the consequences of that.

 While it seems hardly anyone in Washington even thinks about what a government shutdown means to a military family, those of us who are living it, feel the pain of the shutdown in many different ways.
 We already might be struggling, trying to figure out how to navigate military life and now we have an added stress upon us, until the government figures out how to fix all of this.

 One of the biggest issues is, of course, pay.

 Sure, active duty military will eventually get paid.
 But when?
 Luckily banks such as USAA and Navy Fed are stepping in to help.

 However, those banks can’t help the emotional stress this type of thing can bring.
 Most people count on a regular paycheck, that is why they work.
 They put in their time, get paid, repeat.
 When there is a chance that pay can be disrupted, emotions can be all over the place.

 If a service member is deployed, the idea that you wouldn’t get a regular paycheck is terrifying.

 Here your spouse is, putting themselves in harm’s way, and while they are doing this the family has to stress about possibly not get paid?
 Why does America think this is an okay thing to do?
 The military should always get paid, on time, without question.